Information on the offices involved with core facility advocacy, support, and oversight.

 ORT is engaged in a continuing conversation with Office of Sponsored Research, School of Medicine Office of Research, and other Institutional Offices to develop, disseminate and implement policies and guidelines affecting core facilities.

 Phone: (919) 843-9554

 Core Facilities Advocacy Committee (CFAC)

-The Core Facilities Advocacy Committee is appointed by and reports to the School of Medicine Vice Dean for Research.
+The Core Facilities Advocacy Committee reports to the School of Medicine Vice Dean for Research.
 The committee is chaired by the Assistant Dean for Core Technologies.

 The role of CFAC includes advising the Vice Dean of Research on equipment needs and funding development of new core facility technologies, space allocation, and the expansion, sunsetting, and consolidation of existing cores.